 To Create Azure Functions in Visual Studio:

-After creating the Azure Functions in the Visual studio, publishing it will be even more easy.
+After creating the Azure Functions in Visual studio, publishing it will be even more easy.

 To Publish the Azure Functions from Visual studio: